gbmhunter/blog/content/programming/microcontrollers/psoc/components/_index.md

 Care must be taken when a watchdog is activated for an application that writes to either flash or EEPROM.
 It can take up to 20ms to perform a flash/EEPROM write, by which the watchdog could trigger an cause a reset.

-{{< figure src="/images/2013/03/care-with-psoc-watchdog-and-eeprom-flash-20ms-write-time.png" width="357px" caption="A screenshot taken from the PSoC 5 LP datasheet, stating care must be taken when using the watchdog in an application that also performs EEPROM or flash writes."  >}}
+{{< img src="care-with-psoc-watchdog-and-eeprom-flash-20ms-write-time.png" width="357px" caption="A screenshot taken from the PSoC 5 LP datasheet, stating care must be taken when using the watchdog in an application that also performs EEPROM or flash writes."  >}}